kiedtl/minetest_tor/design.md

     preserved compared to the alien cadavers, and advanced dating techniques have allowed us to conclude that the alien ships began arriving here a mere 1000 years ago -- many thousands of years sooner than once thought."
+- Phasic honor device
+  - Self-destructor, nestled in with vital cable systems (but away from power system, which should explode anyway).
+  - Absolutely massive low-intensity explosion (2 intensity, 18 radius).
+  - Player better be careful if they have penetrating weapons or if they're just planning to blast the ship into submission.